 - Link cost per click

-- Add to cart ratio
+- Add-to-cart ratio

 Start tracking these early on, and they will help you optimize your holiday Facebook ads strategy throughout the season.